 Action: Overstimulation makes it difficult for your baby to wind down and transition to sleep.
 Implement these strategies to calm their nervous system:

-• Manage Lights & Screens: Turn off screens 45 minutes before bedtime.
-Dim the lights or use soft colored lights (like blue or pink) and avoid screens before bedtime.
+- Manage Lights & Screens: Turn off screens 45 minutes before bedtime.
+Dim the lights or use soft warm-toned lights (like amber, red, or dim pink) and avoid screens before bedtime.

-Why it works: These actions help calm your baby’s nervous system and clearly signal to the brain that it’s time to transition into sleep.
+The science (Why it works): These actions help calm your baby’s central nervous system and clearly signal to the brain that it’s time to transition into sleep.

 Step 7: Transition Out of the Swaddle (If Needed)